System Filedrops

 About the email notification

-One thing that sometimes cause a little bit of confusion is the notification email.
-Lets say that burns@powerplant.com has a Filedrop, and kent.brockman@news.com send him a file.
+One thing that sometimes causes a little bit of confusion is the notification email.
+Lets say that john.doe@company.com has a Filedrop, and bob.smith@external.com sends them a file.
 The email header that will be sent will look like this:

 From: bob.smith@external.com <support@company.com>